Do you have a natural talent for guiding other people in their love lives? If so, have you ever considered becoming a relationship coach?

 What’s the most important aspect of healthy relationships?
 Communication!

 But healthy communication doesn’t come naturally to everyone.
-It’s a skill you must learn, especially if it wasn’t modeled to you as you grew up.
+It’s a coaching skill you must learn, especially if it wasn’t modeled to you as you grew up.

 If you’re someone who doesn’t yet have a handle on your communication skills, don’t despair.
 You can go through coaching certification programs to learn new techniques and coaching models.